everx-labs/TonNfcClientSwift/README.md

 - Add into info.plist the point **com.apple.developer.nfc.readersession.formats** and add for it string item **TAG**.

+- Check that everywhere you have iOS11+ deployment version.
+Otherwise, pod installation will complain about it.

 _Note_ : you can not work with NFC using simulator, you must run it on iPhone, so you also should set development team.

 ## Exemplary app